php-amqplib/php-amqplib/README.md

     $ make benchmark

+## Tests ##

+To successfully run the tests you need to first setup the test user and test virtual host.

+You can do that by running the following commands:

+    rabbitmqctl add_vhost phpamqplib_testbed
+    rabbitmqctl add_user phpamqplib phpamqplib_password
+    rabbitmqctl set_permissions -p phpamqplib_testbed phpamqplib ".*" ".*" ".*"

 ## Original README: ##

 Below is the original README file content.
 Credits goes to the original authors.